jonnjonnjo/JonDigitalClock/README.md

 Here's the source :
 https://www.youtube.com/watch?v=EWv2jnhZErc&t=2914s&ab_channel=JavaScriptKing

+I also use background from game named Firewatch

 # Some Features that I've added
 - Changing background and clock color if it's between AM an PM